 When you visit Solar’s websites (e.g. https://www.solar.eu), Solar may process information about your IP address as well as information about your computer, device and browser.

 We also process information about your visit (e.g., information about how you access our websites, how you navigate around them, which pages you visit, content you view, your searches, advertisements you have seen, etc.).
-Personal data is collected through cookies, log files and other technologies.
+Personal data is collected through cookies, log files and other tracking technologies.
 You can read more about our use of cookies below.

 We also process personal data that you provide to us in connection with your use of the website, for example, when you use our online chat or when you register online, including your name, address, telephone number, email address and any other information you provide to us.